victorsavas/raylib-aseprite/README.md

 # limitations
 Randy Gaul's cute_aseprite.h header has no support for tilesets.
 Attempting to load a file with tileset data will result in an error.
+It also only supports the normal blending mode.
+Layers will always be only displayed in the normal blending mode.